HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

 The first time you run this code, stack will automatically install the GHC compiler.

-After downloading GHC, you will be taken to the Prelude part of the your GHC repl.
+After downloading GHC, you will be taken to the Prelude part of your GHC repl.
 To test if everything is working properly, try the following Haskell expression:

 ```haskell
 Prelude> show (1 + 3)